 Creating fall outfits centered around a white shirt and a pair of jeans is a frequent topic among bloggers of all ages.
-A button up the front shirt isn’t right for everyone.
+A button-up shirt isn’t right for everyone.
 They can add bulk, and when you layer them, the collar always wants to go its way, and let’s not forget to mention those pesky buttons that gap open at all the wrong places.
 My solution is to wear a scoop neck, sleek, slim-fitting top, and a pair of dark wash jeans with a smooth pull-on waistband instead of a zipper.

-Add a pair of espadrilles, a navy lightweight hoodie jacket and an orange crossbody bag to run errands.
+Add a pair of espadrilles, a navy lightweight hoodie jacket, and an orange crossbody bag to run errands.
 The shoes are by Keds here.
 The crossbody bag is by Dooney & Bourke here.
 The casual jacket is from J.Jill here.

-My very casual looks always include a watch, a ring and a small pair of simple earrings.
+My very casual looks always include a watch, a ring, and a small pair of simple earrings.
 Sunglasses and lipstick are a necessity.
 In these photos, I am wearing a new lip color called Poppy – Shimmering Pink Red from Beautycounter here.
 I layered it over a red Lancome lip pencil.

 If I have a doctor’s appointment, or I’m having lunch with friends, I will add a cashmere sweater, a pair of nude loafers and carry a top handle bag.
 This sweater is at least three years old from J.Jill.
 Similar here.
 My gray bag is several years old by Calvin Klein.
 Similar here.
 My nude loafers are from last year.
 Here is a similar pair.

 Again, my jewelry is minimal, but it makes a statement and finishes the look with intention.
 The necklace is from Stein Mart.
 The large face watch is old from Michael Kors.
 I added a simple silver bangle.